How to access Cerdelga from Saudi Arabia, the named-patient import pathway, 2026

 Costs and timing

-Cerdelga's US cash-pay reference price for a 30-day supply sits in an indicative 2026 range of roughly USD 26,000–30,000.
+Cerdelga's US cash-pay drug-only reference price for a 30-day supply sits in an indicative 2026 drug-only range (delivered quote issued at intake) of roughly USD 26,000-30,000.
 Logistics, SFDA documentation handling, and concierge coordination add incremental cost; Reserve Meds issues a full transparent quote at the start of intake.

-Indicative timing — not guaranteed — for first shipment arrival after cohort intake opens is approximately 14–28 days from the moment a complete SFDA application is submitted.
+Indicative timing for first shipment arrival after cohort intake opens is 7-14 days from the moment a complete SFDA application is submitted.
 Subsequent re-supply cycles are generally faster once the pathway is established.

 Reserve Meds's role